 Anyone interested in serving as an AADR National Student Research Group Officer must be available to attend the following meetings, first as an Officer-elect and then as an Officer:

-- December 2017 AADR Board of Directors Meeting (President and President-elect only)
+2021 AADR Board of Directors Meeting (President and

 Expenses for the NSRG Board Meetings and for the AADR Board of Directors Meetings are covered by AADR.
 Students are responsible for their own travel, lodging, and registration for the IADR General Sessions and AADR Annual Meetings.

 The following are the specific duties of each office:

 President: provides effective leadership in achieving the NSRG's purposes; presides over the annual business meeting; serves as the NSRG's official representative to other organizations; serves as a voting member of the AADR Board of Directors and attends Board meetings (one in December and one in April/May); attends every officer meeting.

 Vice President: serves in place of the President at the request or absence of the President; assists the President in providing effective leadership for the SRG organization; performs any duties requested by the President; attends every officer meeting.

 Councilor: represents the NSRG at the annual AADR Council meeting (held during the AADR Annual Meeting); determines issues, with other NSRG officers, to present to the AADR Council; reports to the NSRG on the actions of the AADR Council; responsible for organizing NSRG competitions; attends every officer meeting.

 Secretary: keeps accurate and up-to-date notes of all proceedings at the annual business meeting; provides clerical assistance to the President; attends every officer meeting.